babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 Pull Assigners
 --------

-To balance the workload and avoid knowledge silos we use [Pull Assigners](https://pullpanda.com/assigner) to assign reviewers.
+To balance the workload and avoid knowledge silos we use GitHub's code reviewer assignment feature to automatically assign reviewers.

-- Each pull request will be assigned to three random reviewers from the team (PS: if the PullAssigners bot seems stuck, try to de-assign it and re-assign it.)
+- Each pull request will be assigned to three random reviewers from the team.
 - Two approvals are enough to merge a pull request (there shouldn't be pending requests for changes though and you should address any other pending questions or comments)
 - Anyone else is still encouraged to review any pull request and author can request reviews from specific teammates